Dog owner advice | Ambassador Q&A

 It helps him settle when I do drop him off as he’s been there before.
 It also just gives me peace of mind that the house is safe and he’ll be happy there.
 Borrowers are happy to give me a tour and often point out where they’ll be during the day and where they think they’ll set him up.

 We hope you enjoyed this Q&A with Ambassador Samantha!
-Thank you to Sam for her honesty and helpful tips on finding a pawfect match, and how to use BorrowMyDoggy!
+Thank you to Sam for her honesty, helpful tips on finding a pawfect match, and how to use BorrowMyDoggy!

-If you would like to share your experience with us, or any kernels of advice you may have for your fellow member, do reach out, we’re always happy to hear from you!
+If you would like to share your experience with us, or have any advice you want to share with fellow members, do reach out, we’re always happy to hear from you!